Top Tips for Exercise in Retirement

 The benefits of regular exercise in retirement are well-documented.
 Not only does it improve your overall fitness and physical health, it’s always a great way to boost your mood and lower your risk of heart disease, stroke, type 2 diabetes, depression, dementia, and even some cancers according to the NHS.

 Doctors regularly suggest exercise as a way to keep on top of your health in old age.
 We think that 3 to 5 light exercises a day are enough to keep you fitter, happier, and healthier in the long run.

 There are 3 main types of exercise that you should try and cover in your weekly routines:

 - Cardiovascular – this entails activities that require movement that will raise your heart rate.
 If you struggle to stand, these exercises could be done in a pool instead.

 - Strength – strengthening your muscles and bones is incredibly important in maintaining stability and balance.

 - Flexibility – these exercises can help to improve your range of motion and rude pain and stiffness.

-A balanced combination of these types of exercise will help to keep your body in good shape in all aspects of fitness.
+A balanced combination of these types of exercise in retirement will help to keep your body in good shape in all aspects of fitness.

 Warm Up and Cool Down